ManuelGil/vscode-typescript-generator/README.md

 ## Key Features

 - **Customizable Templates**: Tailor TypeScript file templates (e.g., classes, interfaces, enums, services, components) to your project’s needs.
+- **Dynamic Variables**: Use powerful variable placeholders to dynamically populate file names, extensions, dates, authors, and more.
 - **Auto Import**: Automatically imports generated files into your project for seamless integration.
 - **Project Configuration**: Easily set up project-level configurations for file formatting, structure, and more.
 - **Open Source**: Contribute to the project or simply benefit from the shared work of the community.